-Can WordPress Fix A Poorly-Designed Web Site?
+Can WordPress Fix A Poorly-Constructed Web Site?

 Here are just some key design issues that can affect your web site:

-Some of the most common design issues that can impact a prospect’s perception about your site include:
+Common web design problems that can impact a visitor’s perception of your website include:

-Some common website functionality issues include:
+Some of the most common website functionality problems include:

 Poor Web User Experience

-(Web design problems)
+(Web site design problems)